Miniature American Shepherd (Mini Aussie): breed description, personality, photos, care, and health.

 Breed Description

-For a long time, Mini Aussies were not recognized by official kennel organizations, as they were considered simply a smaller version of the Australian Shepherd.
-However, in 2011, the American Kennel Club (AKC) officially registered the breed under the name Miniature American Shepherd, a significant milestone in its development.
-The breed was later recognized by other major organizations, including the United Kennel Club (UKC) and the Fédération Cynologique Internationale (FCI).
+For a long time, mini aussies were not officially recognized by canine organizations as they were considered merely a smaller version of the Australian Shepherd.
+However, in 2011, the American Kennel Club (AKC) registered the breed under the name “Miniature American Shepherd,” a significant milestone in its development.
+Subsequently, the breed was also recognized by other international organizations, including the United Kennel Club (UKC) and the FГ©dГ©ration Cynologique Internationale (FCI).

 miniatyurnaya-amerikanskaya-ovcharka-mini-aussi-opisanie